 4. The firm demonstrates a commitment to the initiative by communicating its launch plan both internally and externally.
 As the initiative moves forward, reporting capabilities and a vehicle to communicate successes are crucial for building and sustaining momentum.

-5. The company is unafraid to assign a completely new set of metrics to assess the incremental progress and success of the initiative.
+5. The company is willing to assign a completely new set of metrics to assess the incremental progress and success of the initiative.
 It will use the results from customer surveys for explicitly assigning priorities to objectives.

 6. The firm actively invests in training its employees.
 Companies that invest in training are much more likely to enjoy successful customer relationships, particularly because these types of initiatives often require the firm’s people to do business in a different way.
-But the training will take root easily in a culture that is centered on the concept of constantly seeking to provide more customer value.
+The training will take root easily in a culture that is centered on the concept of constantly seeking to provide more customer value.